groue/GRMustache/README.md

 Objective-C doesn't provide native boolean objects, which you can put, for instance, in an array or a dictionary.

-It's quite common to implement them with `NSNumber`:
+It's quite common to implement them with NSNumber:

 	id falseObject = [NSNumber numberWithBool:NO];

-Unfortunately, `[NSNumber numberWithBool:NO]` is identical to `[NSNumber numberWithInt:0]`, and there is no way, provided with an `NSNumber` containing zero, to tell whether its a false boolean, or a zero integer.
+Unfortunately, `[NSNumber numberWithBool:NO]` is identical to `[NSNumber numberWithInt:0]`, and there is no way, provided with an NSNumber containing zero, to tell whether its a false boolean, or a zero integer.

 Why is that a problem?